dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Code Clock
+### Heartbeat Clock

-I picked quite a simple clock to recreate from Maeda's 12 clocks.
-It was the digital time made up of analog clocks.
+I originally wanted to make a clock that was based off the working of a EKG machine with the seconds, minutes and hours all being a seperate beat.
+So far this isn't clearly showing the heart beat theme of the clock so I may have change my idea and add some basic imagery.